-A balance of individual and small group in the centers set up in the classroom.
+A balance of individual and small groups in the centers set up in the classroom.
 Centers include blocks, library, writing, kitchen, dress up and much more.
 One teacher-directed activity at this time will be set up for the children to participate.

 Outdoor Playtime A balance of individual and group play opportunities in the outdoor play yard.

 Daily Care involves washing hands, using the potty, cleaning up, and prepare for lunch or snack time.

 Each child will be encouraged to sit at the table to eat with their friends.
 Lunches will be heated as needed and the children will begin to foster independence at mealtime while the teacher models good eating habits.